-Febuxostat is a newly introduced non-purine xanthine oxidase inhibitor used for the treatment of gout.
-Chronic febuxostat therapy has been associated with minor serum aminotransferase elevations, but has yet to be linked to clinically apparent cases of acute liver injury.
+Febuxostat is a newly introduced nonpurine xanthine oxidase inhibitor used for the treatment of gout.
+Chronic febuxostat therapy has been associated with minor serum aminotransferase elevations, but has yet to be linked to cases of clinically apparent acute liver injury.

-Febuxostat is a non-purine inhibitor of xanthine oxidase that shares no structural homology to allopurinol or to hypoxanthine.
+Febuxostat is a nonpurine inhibitor of xanthine oxidase that shares no structural homology to allopurinol or to hypoxanthine.
 Therapy with febuxostat leads to lowering of serum uric acid levels within a few weeks, and chronic therapy has been shown to decrease uric acid levels into target levels of <6 mg/dL and to decrease acute gouty attacks.
 Febuxostat was approved for use in Europe in 2008 and in the United States in 2009.
 Current indications include therapy and prevention of gout, uric acid nephropathy, and the hyperuricemia caused by malignancy and anticancer therapy.
 Febuxostat is not recommended as therapy of asymptomatic hyperuricemia.
 Febuxostat is available in tablets of 40 and 80 mg under the brand names of Uloric and Adenuric.
-The recommended initial dose for therapy of gout is 40 mg daily which can be increased to 80 mg daily to achieve uric acid levels below 6 mg/dL.
+The recommended initial dose for therapy of gout is 40 mg daily, which can be increased to 80 mg daily to achieve uric acid levels below 6 mg/dL.
 Common side effects include nausea, diarrhea, dizziness and precipitation of acute gout for which reason it is often given in combination with colchicine for the first few months of treatment.

 Liver test abnormalities have been reported to occur in 2% to 13% (average ~3.5%) of patients receiving febuxostat, but the levels are generally mild-to-moderate and self-limited.
 The height, nature and timing of these abnormalities have not been described.
 However, liver test elevations were the major reason for febuxostat discontinuation for adverse events (~2%) in clinical trials, despite the fact that no cases of jaundice or acute hepatitis were reported.
-The product labelling for febuxostat, however, lists potential side effects of hepatic steatosis, hepatitis and hepatomegaly.
+The product labeling for febuxostat, however, lists potential side effects of hepatic steatosis, hepatitis and hepatomegaly.
 Another unrelated, nonpurine xanthine oxidase inhibitor (benzbromarone) was not approved for use in the United States because of its potential for hepatic toxicity.

 Mechanism of Injury